powersync-ja/powersync.dart/packages/powersync/README.md

   <a href="https://www.powersync.com" target="_blank"><img src="https://github.com/powersync-ja/.github/assets/7372448/d2538c43-c1a0-4c47-9a76-41462dba484f"/></a>
 </p>

-# PowerSync SDK for Flutter
+# PowerSync SDK for Dart and Flutter

 _[PowerSync](https://www.powersync.com) is a sync engine for building local-first apps with instantly-responsive UI/UX and simplified state transfer.
-Syncs between SQLite on the client-side and Postgres, MongoDB or MySQL on the server-side._
+Syncs between SQLite on the client-side and Postgres, MongoDB, MySQL or SQL Server on the server-side._

 This package (`powersync`) is the PowerSync client SDK for Flutter.